kokjinsam/react-komposer-query/README.md

 }
 ```

+`composeWithQuery` takes two arguments, namely, optionsOrFn and resultMapper.
 Here's an example of a Mantra container:

 ```
 import TodoList from '../../components/todo-list';
 import composeWithQuery from 'react-komposer-query';
 import { useDeps, composeAll } from 'mantra-core';

-const options = {
+// either provide an options object like below: const options = {
   query: `
     query todos($type: TodoType) {